 The 220 hour Certificate in TESOL is accredited by ALAP.
-It incorporates English for Young Learners, Business English and ESOL Skills for Life.
+It incorporates English for Young Learners and Business English.

 After achieving the 220 hour INTESOL Certificate in TESOL you will be able to teach students of all ages in any teaching environment including in the world of business and with immigrants and asylum seekers in the UK.

 INTESOL Worldwide maintains the highest quality assurance standards for TESOL/TEFL training through external accreditation.
 This ensures that your TESOL certification is accepted and valued by ELT employers all over the world.

 INTESOL Worldwide TESOL/TEFL courses are accredited and certified by ALAP (Awarding Language Acquisition for Professionals), a UK based Awarding Organisation.
 ALAP is an accrediting organisation that specialises in the ELT industry.